-What is a flexi leash for a dog?
+What is a retractable or flexi leash?

-If you’re a new dog parent or just aren’t familiar with this device, it is a long thin cord with a clip at one end that hooks onto your dog’s collar, with a spring loaded device in a plastic casing that also forms the handle.
+If you’re a new dog parent or just aren’t familiar with this device, a retractable leash is a long thin cord with a clip at one end that hooks onto your dog’s collar, with a spring loaded device in a plastic casing that also forms the handle.
 There is a button on the casing that controls how long the cord can be extended.
 The further away from you your dog goes, the more the cord will extend, when he gets closer to you, the cord will spring back into its’ casing.
 The button can also be locked in place to keep the length constant.
 There are various sizes of flexi leashes to accommodate any dog, which affects the size of the casing and the width and sturdiness of the cord.
 Some can extend up to 26′!

 Why do so many dog parents use one?